bhurwitz33/be487-fall-2023/exercises/09_metag_binning/09_metag_binning.md

 ```

 With the `.summary` file, we can quickly look at the bins that MaxBin produced.
+First we will move all of the files into the assembly_JP4D directory.

 ```
+$ mv assembly_JP4D.* assembly_JP4D
-$ cat ../../09_metag_binning/assembly_JP4D.summary
+$ cat ./assembly_JP4D/assembly_JP4D.summary
 ```

 ```